Skip to main content

 San Francisco, California · FDIC Cert #23242

-California Pacific Bank is an FDIC-insured bank (Certificate #23242) with $91M in total assets and $47M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for California Pacific Bank, an FDIC-insured bank (Certificate #23242) with $91M in total assets and $47M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in San Francisco, California, the bank maintains a Tier 1 capital ratio of 57.63% (Well-Capitalized) and a nonperforming loan ratio of 11.08%.
-BankHealthData assigns a composite Health Grade of B (67/100).
+BankHealthData assigns a composite Health Grade of B (67/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 California Pacific Bank (FDIC cert 23242) is a community bank — $91M in total assets, $47M in deposits, serving the San Francisco, California area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.